8 personal finance teachers and their students.

 Following the stories of eight remarkable high school teachers and classrooms from around the nation, this short documentary film brings the importance of personal finance education into sharp focus.

 Students learn the dangers of consumerism and instant gratification in affluent West Palm Beach, Florida as teens in the Wisconsin Northwoods are taught the value of saving for a financially uncertain future.
-In Utah, a personal finance teacher pulls her own family from financial ruin and in Kentucky, a high school basketball coach & business teacher unites two state politicians from opposing parties to pass sweeping, state-wide legislation in favor of personal finance education.
+In Utah, a personal finance teacher pulls her own family from financial ruin, and in Kentucky, a high school basketball coach and business teacher unites two state politicians from opposing parties to pass sweeping, state-wide legislation in favor of personal finance education.

 RUN TIME: 36 Min